 Demand Planning And Inventory Management

-Demand planning works on the demand forecasts made, based on past sales, trends, or upcoming events, seasonal demand spikes or other occasions.
+Demand planning works on the demand forecasts made, based on past sales, trends, upcoming events, seasonal demand spikes, or other occasions.
 When you are able to predict customer demand, you can make better decisions about what to stock and what to sell out quickly.